-Non-Record Emails - Includes personal e-mails that do not document the organizations, procedures, operations and other activities of the office.
-This includes unsolicited promotional materials, most listserv documents, personal correspondence, and non-state publications - materials that are publicly available to anyone, files copied or downloaded from internet sites, etc. These materials may be retained at the discretion of the sender and receiver.
+1. Non-Record Emails - Includes personal e-mails that do not document the organization's, procedures, operations and other activities of the office.
+This would include unsolicited promotional materials, most listsery documents, personal correspondence, and non-state publications - materials that are publicly available to anyone, files copied or downloaded from internet sites, etc. These materials may be retained at the discretion of the sender and receiver.
 However, it is recommended that these e-mails be deleted immediately or maintained in a "Non-Record" folder and deleted later.

-Transient (Temporary) Records - Transient Documents include telephone messages, drafts and other limited documents that serve to convey information of temporary importance in lieu of oral communication.
+2. Transient (Temporary) Records

+Transient Documents include telephone messages, drafts and other limited documents that serve to convey information of temporary importance in lieu of oral communication.
 These items would fit into the Miscellaneous - Convenience Copies series on your retention schedule.
 Retain these items until no longer of administrative value, then delete.

-Record E-mail - Includes all other e-mail whether considered a public record or not.
-These messages have significant value - administrative, legal and/or fiscal value.
-These e-mails are to be categorized under the appropriate records series of the records retention schedule and retained as required.

-Permanent E-mail - Are also governed by the records retention schedule.
+- 3. Record E-mail Includes all other e-mail whether considered a public record or not.
+These messages have significant value administrative, legal and/or fiscal value.
+These e-mails are to be categorized under the appropriate records series of the records retention schedule and retained as required. - 4.
+Permanent E-mail Are also governed by the records retention schedule.
 They may be maintained several ways:

-- OFFLINE STORAGE Printing your emails and filing or saving to disk. - ONLINE STORAGE Archiving
+OFF LINE STORAGE - Printing your emails and filing or saving to disk.

+ONLINE STORAGE - Archiving